alii/evaluate/README.md

 - Generator functions and yield
 - BigInt literals
 - Default values in destructuring assignments
-- Destructuring in function parameters

 ### Partially Supported

 - Regular expression literals (should be provided via global context)
 - Object method definitions use function expressions under the hood
 - Only basic error handling is implemented
-- Built-in objects like Math, JSON, Date, etc. need to be explicitly provided in the global context
+- Built-in objects like Promise, Error, Math, JSON, Date, etc. must be explicitly provided in the global context if needed
 - Nullish coalescing (??) is supported in binary expressions

 ### Runtime Environment